Smashburger (restaurant chain): Burger technique

 The restaurant's burgers are created using chopped Angus beef chuck steak cut into thin slices.
 Fast food restaurants more typically use ground beef to form burger patties.
 It also markets its meat as "fresh, never frozen" and the beef is transported in 10 lb portions from distribution sites to restaurants each morning.
 There, employees divide the beef into loosely packed meatballs by hand.
 The burger meatball contains a bouillon-like flavoring and it is also seasoned with a proprietary blend that includes kosher salt, black pepper, and garlic, shortly before cooking.
 Meanwhile, the burger buns are made using a compression toaster and butter wheel so that they do not become too soggy once a patty is placed on them.

-Burgers are produced in a made-to-order format, with Smashburger's signature "smashing" technique achieved by placing the meatball on a griddle heated to 385 F and pressing it hard using a special tool for 10 seconds to flatten it.
+Burgers are produced in a made-to-order format, with Smashburger's smashing technique achieved by placing the meatball on a griddle heated to 385 F and pressing it hard using a special tool for 10 seconds to flatten it.
 Burgers typically are not further pressed after they have begun to cook; once the patty is heated to the point that fat begins to melt, pressing the burger will squeeze the juices out and cause it to dry out.
 The technique caramelizes the bottom of the patty onto the buttered griddle and locks the juices into the burger, preventing them from escaping and marinating the burger in its own juices.
-Smashburger's "smashing" technique also lets it cook burgers in three minutes, where a traditional burger can take up to eight minutes to cook.
+Smashburger's smashing technique also lets it cook burgers in three minutes, where a traditional burger can take up to eight minutes to cook.
 During mealtime rushes, this also means customers cycle through the tables in the restaurant more quickly and each table can turn three successive groups of guests per hour instead of two.